JetBrains/teamcity-documentation/topics/team-foundation-server.md

 ### Cross-Platform Working Mode

 The default Java proxy server settings specified for the TeamCity server or agent will be used in the TFS integration.
 On the TeamCity server, [internal properties or Java options](configuring-teamcity-server-startup-properties.md) can be used.
 On the TeamCity agent, [build agent configuration](build-agent-configuration.md) or [Java options](configuring-build-agent-startup-properties.md) can be used.
-The TeamCity\-TFS integration supports the following options:
+The TeamCity-TFS integration supports the following options:

 ```Plain Text